 CFS can be a difficult disease to document clinically, as medical tests and laboratory results do not always reflect the degree of the illness.
-Therefore, it is important to understand that the SSA will not approve a disability claim based on the description of symptoms alone, though how symptoms affect your daily life is considered in the decision.
+Therefore, it is important to understand that Social Security will not approve a disability claim based on the description of symptoms alone, though how symptoms affect your daily life is considered in the decision.

-In light of your documented symptoms, the SSA might develop an RFC for you that states that due to persistent fatigue, you need to take frequent breaks throughout the day to rest as needed.
+In light of your documented symptoms, Social Security might develop an RFC for you that states that due to persistent fatigue, you need to take frequent breaks throughout the day to rest as needed.
 Because most employers would not accommodate this limitation, it would be difficult for you to perform most jobs.

 If you suffer from documented muscle pain and weakness, your RFC may also include limitations on certain work-related physical activities as well.
 For example, your RFC may state that you cannot lift or carry objects that weigh more than 10 pounds.
 This limitation would prevent you from doing jobs that required physical exertion, such as some factory work, warehouse work, and most janitorial positions.

 Mental illness, such as anxiety and depression, is often associated with CFS.
-If you are seeing a therapist or psychologist for treatment of a mental illness, you should report this to the SSA and provide them with the treatment notes from your provider.
-The SSA will use the records to prepare a mental RFC that addresses your ability to perform the mental tasks required for work.
+If you are seeing a therapist or psychologist for treatment of a mental illness, you should report this to Social Security and provide them with the treatment notes from your provider.
+Social Security will use the records to prepare a mental RFC that addresses your ability to perform the mental tasks required for work.
 For example, if you suffer from severe anxiety or depression, you may have difficulty concentrating on your work or even showing up for work on a regular basis.
 Anxiety and depression can also interfere with the ability to interact with coworkers.
-The SSA will consider the severity of these symptoms when determining their limiting effect on your ability to work.
+Social Security will consider the severity of these symptoms when determining their limiting effect on your ability to work.